Maya Marcel-Keyes

-Maya Jeane Marcel-Keyes (born May 23, 1985) is an American social and political activist and daughter of Alan Keyes, a candidate for the 2008 Republican presidential nomination.
+Maya Jeane Marcel-Keyes (born May 23, 1985) is an American social and political activist and daughter of Republican politician Alan Keyes.
 Despite her staunch conservative upbringing, Marcel-Keyes has been involved with the anarchist and gay rights movements.

 Early life

 Maya Marcel-Keyes was raised in Darnestown, Maryland.
 She attended Oakcrest School in McLean, Virginia, a Catholic girls high school.
 Marcel-Keyes worked with a tribal rights group in southern India in her gap year before matriculating at Brown University in 2005.

 Politics

-During the 2000 U.S presidential election season, Marcel-Keyes was instrumental in convincing her father, despite objections from his security detail, to throw himself into a mosh pit organized by activist and film-maker Michael Moore during an Iowa caucus rally.
+During the 2000 U.S. presidential election season, Marcel-Keyes was instrumental in convincing her father, despite objections from his security detail, to throw himself into a mosh pit organized by activist and film-maker Michael Moore during an Iowa caucus rally.
 Fellow Republican candidate Gary Bauer charged that the event was a cheap political stunt.
-In response, Dr. Keyes said that the mosh pit exemplified "the kind of trust in people that is the heart and soul of the Keyes campaign."
+In response, Alan Keyes said that the mosh pit exemplified "the kind of trust in people that is the heart and soul of the Keyes campaign."

 Marcel-Keyes also worked on her father's failed 2004 Senate bid as the Republican candidate against Democrat Barack Obama.
 Her sexual orientation was not widely known at the time.
-During the race, her father stirred controversy during an interview by calling Vice President Dick Cheney's daughter a "selfish hedonist" for being gay and then adding, without a prompt, what he would hypothetically say to his own daughter if she was gay.
+During an interview, her father called Mary Cheney, daughter of Vice President Dick Cheney, a "selfish hedonist" for being a lesbian and then adding, without a prompt, what he would hypothetically say to his own daughter if she was a lesbian.
 Marcel-Keyes recalled that this was unpleasant and strange.
-Her parents knew that she was gay since they confronted her about her sexuality in high school.
+Her parents knew that she was a lesbian since they confronted her about her sexuality in high school.